DataDog/documentation/content/en/agent/docker/log.md

 - On the host, where the Agent is external to the Docker environment
 - By deploying the containerized Agent in the Docker environment

 Then, collect all the logs from your environment's containers, or filter by container image, name, or container label to choose the logs collected.
 This documentation discusses how to collect logs from all running containers, as well as how to leverage Autodiscovery to activate log integrations.

-## Setup

-### One-step install to collect all the container logs
+## One-step install

 The first step is to install the Agent (whether the containerized version or directly on the host) and to enable log collection for all the containers.